Guide to Narcissistic Victim Syndrome

 The fawning response can be particularly common among victims of narcissistic abuse.

-In an attempt to mitigate the abuse, victims may adapt by becoming excessively accommodating and submissive, hoping to placate the narcissist and avoid further harm.
+In an attempt to mitigate the abuse, you may adapt by becoming excessively accommodating and submissive, hoping to placate the narcissist and avoid further harm.

-However, this behavior can also reinforce the power dynamic in the relationship, making it more difficult for the victim to recognize the abuse and seek help.
+However, this behavior can also reinforce the power dynamic in the relationship, making it more difficult for you to recognize the abuse and seek help.

 4. Consequences

-The fawning response can have negative effects on a person’s mental health and relationships.
+The fawning response can have negative effects on your mental health and relationships.

 It can lead to feelings of guilt, shame, and low self-worth, as well as a lack of assertiveness and difficulty establishing healthy boundaries.

-This can make individuals more susceptible to further abuse, exploitation, and toxic relationships.
+This can make you more susceptible to further abuse, exploitation, and toxic relationships.

 Overcoming the Fawning Response